McNamara84/elmo/README.md

     - **Generic ELMO** for the widest variety of research data.
 Represents the DataCite variables. `CONFIG_VERSION = generic`
     - **ELMO MSL** is the generic ELMO, additionally provided with [EPOS Multi-Scale Labs](https://epos-msl.uu.nl/)
     - **ELMO GEM** is an adaptation of ELMO for model publications on the [ICGEM](https://icgem.gfz.de).
 Provided with additional form groups, core form groups adjusted.
   The `CONFIG_VERSION` can be specified inside the `docker-compose.yml`.
 Speecifying the `CONFIG_VERSION` makes container immutable and thus production-ready.
-When developing locally, you can switch the form groups in `choice.php`.
+When developing locally, you can switch the form groups in `.env`.

   For a more custom build of ELMO, a new `CONFIG_VERSION` can be added to the /envs folder and `docker-entrypoint.sh`